Marksmanship Hunter DPS Easy Mode — Season 4

 Beginner AoE Talents for Marksmanship Hunter

 This is our recommended build for AoE scenarios.
-This works well for AoE Fights in Raids, as well as most Mythic+.
+This works well for AoE Fights in Raids, as well as Mythic+.

 Be sure to make use of the 'Copy Export String' button to import the best build directly into your game!